Cleveland Browns Tickets

 The Dawg Pound is the Browns’ legendary fan section in the east end zone.
 Tickets here sell out quickly and are ideal for passionate fans who love an energetic atmosphere.

 There's nothing quite like the energy of a live football game, and when it comes to the Cleveland Browns, the passion is unmatched.
 Whether you're watching a game against one of their rivals or just enjoying a Sunday afternoon with family, the atmosphere at Huntington Bank Stadium is electric.
-So, grab your tickets, get your gear, and prepare to cheer the Browns on to victory!
+So, grab your Browns tickets, get your gear, and prepare to cheer Cleveland on to victory!
 You won’t regret being part of the Dawg Pound’s roar!